rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

 For other migration scenarios, see the following articles:

-- [Migrate an application built on a LAMP stack from Amazon Web Services](/how-to/migrating-an-application-built-on-a-lamp-stack-from-amazon-web-services)
 - [Migrate a .NET application from Amazon Web Services](/how-to/migrating-a-net-application-from-amazon-web-services)
 - [Migrate an application based on Backbone.js, Node.js, and MongoDB from